Jacarepaguá Airport

-Jacarepaguá–Roberto Marinho Airport (IATA: RRJ, ICAO: SBJR) is an airport in the neighborhood of Barra da Tijuca, Rio de Janeiro, Brazil dedicated to general aviation.
+Jacarepaguá–Roberto Marinho Airport (IATA: RRJ, ICAO: SBJR) is an airport in the neighborhood of Barra da Tijuca, Rio de Janeiro, Brazil.
 Following extensive renovation in 2008 the airport was renamed after Roberto Pisani Marinho (1904–2003), a journalist and former president of Globo Network.
 It is a major helibase for offshore support.

-During a transitional period, the airport is jointly operated by Infraero and XP Inc.
+The airport is operated by Pax Aeroportos.

 History

 On November 14, 1927 the Compagnie Générale Aéropostale started its operations in Brazil flying between Natal and Buenos Aires, with multiple stops on the Brazilian coast, using aircraft with landing gear having as pilots Jean Mermoz, Antoine de Saint-Exupéry, and Henri Guillaumet among others.
 It was part of a larger project linking France and South America.
 The airline was based in Rio de Janeiro, from where flights departed north and southbound.
 In Rio de Janeiro it used not only the military airport Campo dos Afonsos but it also had its own alternative airport, called Latecoère Field.
 This private facility became later known as Jacarepaguá Airport.
 Even though Campo dos Afonsos had a better structure and easier access, the air approach was difficult and the weather was not always good.
-With the dissolution of Aéropostale in 1932 and the airport was forgotten.
+With the dissolution of Aéropostale in 1932 the airport was forgotten.

 In 1944, the airport became a base of the Brazilian Air Force and it was used for flight training.
 On September 19, 1966 it was decommissioned and it became an airfield for general aviation.

 It was only in 1969 that the construction of a terminal, an apron and hangars began.
 On January 19, 1971 the new airport was officially opened.

 The main user was Aeroclube do Brasil (Brazil Flying club).
 It operated previously at Manguinhos Airport but with the closure of that facility in 1961 it spent years without being able to operate.
 In 1971 it moved its headquarters to Jacarepaguá Airport where hangars and administrative and social center were built and it was able to operate once again.

 During the year 2007 Jacarepaguá Airport underwent major renovations as preparations for the 2007 Pan American Games.
 The runway was extended, the terminal was renovated, the control-tower got new equipment and the apron and runway got new lightning systems.
 Later, Infraero considered the airport in condition to handle the increase of traffic during the 2014 FIFA World Cup and the 2016 Summer Olympics.

 Currently, most of the operations at the airport are by helicopter and aircraft operators offshore oilfields.
-In the past, however, TwoFlex operated regular flights to São Paulo–Congonhas Airport.
-Those flights operated between October 28, 2019 and March 13, 2020.
+Additionally, between October 28, 2019 and March 13, 2020 TwoFlex operated regular passenger flights to São Paulo–Congonhas Airport.
+Later, on October 31, 2022, those flights resumed by the same airline under a new name: Azul Conecta.

-Previously operated by Infraero, on August 18, 2022 XP Inc. won a 30-year concession to operate the airport.
+Previously operated by Infraero, on August 18, 2022 Pax Aeroportos controlled by XP Inc. won a 30-year concession to operate the airport.

 Airlines and destinations

+Statistics

+Following is the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-August 31, 2023) and Pax (2024) reports: